awsdocs/aws-control-tower-guide/doc_source/lifecycle-events.md

 + [`UpdateLandingZone`](#update-landing-zone): The log records whether AWS Control Tower successfully completed every action to update your existing landing zone\.
 + [`RegisterOrganizationalUnit`](#register-organizational-unit): The log records whether AWS Control Tower successfully completed every action to enable its governance features on an OU\.
 + [`DeregisterOrganizationalUnit`](#deregister-organizational-unit): The log records whether AWS Control Tower successfully completed every action to disable its governance features on an OU\.
++ [`PrecheckOrganizationalUnit`](#precheck-organizational-unit): The log records whether AWS Control Tower detected any resource that would would prevent the **Extend governance** operation from completing successfully\.

 The following sections provide a list of AWS Control Tower lifecycle events, with examples of the details logged for each type of lifecycle event\.